 The Quad Occupancy detector passes track current through two diodes, and this drops track voltage by about 1.4 volts.

-If there are track sections where detection is not used (e.g.: in a yard), when a locomotive moves from detected to non-detected track, there can be a change in motor speed.
+If there are track sections where detection is not used (e.g.: in a yard), when a locomotive moves from detected to non-detected track, there will be a noticeable change in motor speed.

-To avoid this change in speed, nondetected track should have its power pass through a pair of diodes that are in parallel with another pair with the opposite polarity.
+To avoid this change in speed, non-detected track should have its power pass through a pair of diodes that are in parallel with another pair with the opposite polarity.
 Diodes used should have suitable current carrying capabilities for the application.